-In early February, you will sign up for a thirty-minute individual interview to be held in late-February through early March.
+In mid-late December, you will sign up for a thirty-minute individual interview to be held in mid-January.

 As stated in the position description, all position offers are subject to meeting position qualifications, including a 2.5 GPA, good standing with the Office of Student Rights and Responsibilities and a successful fingerprinting background check.

 Possible outcomes of the process are: